Bloomfield-FA21-CAT328/Guides-VersionControl/Getting-Stuff/README.md

 Once a repo has been made it's time to start working on it!

 ## GitHub Desktop
 If you are using Github Desktop, read about [Cloning a repository from GitHub to GitHub Desktop](https://help.github.com/desktop/guides/contributing-to-projects/cloning-a-repository-from-github-to-github-desktop/) from their documentation.
-You can also click on the *Clone in Desktop* button in GitHub.
+You can also click on the *Code* butotn and then selectet *Open with GitHub Desktop*.

 ![](images/clone_in_desktop.png)